SystemsApproach/ops/lifecycle.rst

 The Terraform side of :numref:`Figure %s <fig-fleet>` is responsible for deploying (and configuring) the latest platform level software.
 For example, if the operator wants to add a server (or VM) to a given cluster, upgrade the version of Kubernetes, change the CNI plug-in Kubernetes uses, the desired configuration is specified in the Terraform config files.
 (Recall that Terraform computes the delta between the existing and desired state, and executes the calls required to bring the former in line with the latter.)
+Anytime new hardware is added to an existing POD, the corresponding Terraform file is modified accordingly and checked into the Config Repo, triggering the deployment task.

 The Fleet side of :numref:`Figure %s <fig-fleet>` is responsible installing the collection of microservices that are to run on each